SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Low_Code_Apps/Tutorials/Tutorials_App_Design.md

 ## Step 2: Customize the app color and icon

 The app's primary color results in low contrast between the text and the background color in the sidebar (visible when fully expanded).

+![Low contrast](~/user-guide/images/tutorial_app_design_low_contrast.png)

 Additionally, the app does not have a customized, identifiable icon.
-These are the first things you will look into.
+These are the first two aspects you will look into.

-![Low contrast](~/user-guide/images/tutorial_app_design_low_contrast.png)

 1. Click your user icon in the top-right corner of the app and select *Edit*.